Cornally/jack/_components/section.md

 classes:
     - item:
         title: .section--angled
         description: Add an angled background to your section.
-Adjacent sections receive a dirvative of your brand coloring by default.
+Adjacent sections receive a dervative of your brand coloring by default.
         tag: .section
 ---
 <div class="container content">